Mute-Publishing/Mute-Magazine-Pilot-00-1994/README.md

 Tweet me 😉 - hashtag [\#mutemagazine](https://twitter.com/hashtag/mutemagazine?src=hashtag_click&f=live)

-Any questions or if you want to volunteer - see [GitHub discussion](https://github.com/orgs/Mute-Publishing/discussions). 🍸
+Any questions or if you want to volunteer in archiving work - see [GitHub discussion](https://github.com/orgs/Mute-Publishing/discussions). 🍸

 This repository is part of an archiving project to build a high quality fully digital copies of Mute publications, to support further archive activation, and content reuse.